truenas/middleware/docs/userguide/freenas_storage.rst

 .. note:: versions of FreeNAS® prior to 8.3.1 required a reboot in order to apply changes to the HDD Standby, Advanced Power Management, and Acoustic Level settings.
 As of 8.3.1, changes to these settings are applied immediately.

+If you click the dataset of the volume (the second entry of the same name), or any other dataset, six icons will appear at the bottom of the screen.
+In order from left to right, these icons allow you to:

+#.  **Change Permissions:** allows you to edit the volume's user, group, mode, permission type, and to enable recursive permissions on the volume's
+    subdirectories.

+#.  **Create Snapshot:** allows you to configure the snapshot's name and whether or not it is recursive before manually creating a one-time snapshot.
+If you
+    wish to schedule the regular creation of snapshots, instead use :ref:`Periodic Snapshot Tasks`.

-A ZFS dataset only has six icons as the "Scrub Volume", "Volume Status", and "Upgrade" buttons only apply to volumes.
-In a dataset, the "Detach Volume" button is replaced with the "Destroy Dataset" button.
-If you click the "Destroy Dataset" button, the browser will turn red to indicate that this is a destructive action.
-The pop-up warning message will warn that destroying the dataset will delete all of the files and snapshots associated with that dataset.
+#. **Destroy Dataset:** if you click the "Destroy Dataset" button, the browser will turn red to indicate that this is a destructive action.
+The pop-up warning
+   message will warn that destroying the dataset will delete all of the files and snapshots associated with that dataset.

+#.  **Edit Options:** allows you to edit the volume's compression level, atime setting, dataset quota, and reserved space for quota.
+If compression is
+    newly enabled on a volume or dataset that already contains data, existing files will not be compressed until they are modified as compression is only applied when a file is written.

+#.  **Create Dataset:** allows you to create a dataset.

+#.  **Create zvol:** allows you to create a zvol to use as an iSCSI device extent.

 .. _View Multipaths: